NJ: Who are you, where did you come from, and how powerful are you?

 - Touhou uses this on a series-wide level with the spellcard rules.
 A formal system of dueling and battling that everyone in Gensoukyou must abide by, it deliberately levels the playing field, giving the weaker fighters a better chance of success and preventing the more powerful ones from simply pressing the "I win" button, as well as ensuring all fights end in a Non-Lethal K.O..

 - According to Word of God, Alice Margatroid always holds back in her fights because she doesn't know what she would do if she ever lost while at full power.
 A big clue to this is that she's always carrying a grimoire, which is always bound up; she fights with her dolls instead.
+(In other words, she puts on a complex puppet show combined with carefully finessed magic to make it seem the dolls are casting all her spells.)
 The last time she opened the thing, she was an Ex-Boss (assuming PC-98 Alice is indeed the same character as Alice Margatroid).
 Since then, it's always been seen closed, and she's a 3rd-to-4th-stage boss instead.